Guide to Advanced Surgery for The Spine

 Cervical laminectomy can help alleviate the symptoms your condition presents.
 This surgical procedure performed at our facility can give you the possibility to be more active and keep yourself physically fit.

-The medical care you will receive from the excellent spine services team at Marina Del Rey Hospital will have you rehabilitated in no time as a recovery protocol appropriated to your needs will be optimizing your healing process.
+The medical care you will receive from the excellent spine services team at Cedars-Sinai Marina del Rey Hospital will have you rehabilitated in no time as a recovery protocol appropriated to your needs will be optimizing your healing process.

 A cervical laminectomy grants more space for the spinal nerves and alleviates spinal stenosis symptoms (the spinal canal’s narrowing).